How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Background: VDL Testing

-\parh{Testing Oracle.}~Metamorphic testing (MT) stands as one mainstream testing paradigm of VDL testing in recent years~\cite{wang2020metamorphic,yu2022automated, tian2018deeptest,xie2019deephunter,yuan2021perception,zhang2018deeproad,yuan2024provably}.
-MT checks whether a VDL system's outputs are aligned with the relation defined in an MT testing oracle, when the VDL is processing an input and its mutated version.
-Unalignment shows that one of the inputs is ill-processed.
-Since testing oracles are critical to detect VDL faults, input mutations cannot be arbitrary and should properly preserve the oracle; see examples in \S~\ref{sec:mutation}.
+\parh{Testing Oracle.}~Metamorphic testing (MT) stands out as one mainstream testing paradigm of VDL testing in recent years~\cite{wang2020metamorphic,yu2022automated, tian2018deeptest,xie2019deephunter,yuan2021perception,zhang2018deeproad,yuan2024provably}.
+MT checks whether a VDL system's outputs are aligned with the relation (e.g., an equality relation) defined in an MT testing oracle, when the VDL is processing an input and its mutated version.
+Unalignment shows that one of the inputs is ill-processed and a VDL fault is triggered.
+Since testing oracles are critical to detect VDL faults, input mutations themselves should properly preserve the oracles (e.g., within specific semantic ranges, as determined by the validation metric); see examples in \S~\ref{sec:mutation}.